 Extended learning in art comes through the visual cues we see daily.
 Art majors are taught to carry a sketchbook, be aware of their surroundings, and record what they find interesting.
-These recordings later become inspiration for pieces of art.
+These recordings can later become the inspiration for pieces of art.
 The sketchbook is the foundation and can record things that garner attention through sketching, drawing, doodling, cutting, and pasting.

 Always Carry a Sketchbook

-As you plan for extended learning before or after school, through summer vacation, and during school breaks, encourage your students to always carry their sketchbooks.
+As you plan for extended learning in art before or after school, through summer vacation, and during school breaks, encourage students to always carry their sketchbooks.
 When they return to the classroom, have them share their findings.
 This will help to inspire others to take a closer look at what they might not have observed.